lwa-project/lsl/doc/source/install.rst

 ==========
 Install LSL by running::

-	python setup.py install [--prefix=<prefix>|--user]
+	pip install . [--root=<prefix>|--user]

-If the '--prefix' option is not provided, then the installation tree root directory is the same as for the python interpreter used to run setup.py.
+If the '--root' option is not provided, then the installation tree root directory is the same as for the python interpreter used to run setup.py.
 For instance, if the python interpreter is in '/usr/local/bin/python', then <prefix> will be set to '/usr/local'.